 - Touchscreen doesn’t allow users to adjust key exposure settings

-Still a favourite amongst many DSLR shooters, the Nikon D850 is a superb camera.
-Even as mirrorless takes over, this camera holds its own and is still used by many pros.
+Still a favourite amongst many DSLR shooters, the Nikon D850 is an amazing camera.
+Even as mirrorless continues to take over, this camera holds its own and is still used by many pros.
 Its massive 45.7MP full frame image sensor that captures outstanding images is the main reason; with other enticing features such as silent shooting in Liveview mode, a fast AF system and a wide ISO range.

-This camera is ideal for any type of portrait shooter from those going on location to those shooting in a studio.
-On the downside the body is considerably heavier compared with most mirrorless models, however on the plus side the battery life lasts far longer and the camera is considerably cheaper than the higher end mirrorless cameras.
-For those on a budget a second hand model can be picked up for under $2,000 / £2,000 which is an absolute bargain!
+This camera is ideal for any portrait shooter, from those going on location to those shooting in a studio.
+On the downside, the body is considerably heavier compared with most mirrorless models.
+On the plus side, the battery life lasts far longer, and the camera is considerably cheaper than the higher-end mirrorless cameras.
+For those on a budget, a second-hand model can be picked up for under $2,000 / £2,000, which is an absolute bargain!

 Read our Nikon D850 review.